Q3. Marriage 'From the Beginning'

 Mosaic law does not command divorce.
 This would be against God.
 Moses permitted divorce in order to accomodate the sinful nature of man because of man's sinful heart.
 Mosaic law regulates divorce, only for the specific purpose of the hardening of mens' hearts .
 God's original intention was for man and woman to be joined, be fruitful and multiply, not to tear assunder.

+Q3.
+(Matthew 19:7-8) According to Jesus, does the Mosaic law command divorce?
+Does it allow or regulate it?
 Why does it allow divorce at all?
-What was God’s original intention for marriages and divorce, according to Jesus?
+What was God's original intention ("from the beginning") for marriage and divorce, according to Jesus?

 No, Moses did not command divorce.
 The Mosaic law allows divorce, but regulates it with Christian provisos.
 If either partner in a marriage (or both) become hardened of heart, where love is no longer present, this is devastating to all children issue of that marriage and corrupts the hearts of the married couple as well.
 This law removed the bonds of devastation and offers a second chance "to get it right with God's help".
 God's intention was for men and women to come together in marriage to love and respect each other and to raise children "in God's House".
 This was not intended to be reversible at will.